The 6 Best PR Crisis Management & Communication Examples

 Want to know how big corporations effectively deal with a PR crisis?
-Check this list out.
+Check out this list.

 We all like a good rubber-necking at businesses that experience a PR pickle, but sometimes a company recovers so gracefully that it makes you go, "Bravo!"
 That's what we're celebrating in this post.
 There's a lot to be learned from these PR crisis management case studies and growing from other peoples' mistakes is the best way to avoid having them ourselves.

 KFC is a loveable brand.
 Following them on Twitter is a treat in and of itself.
 So when they were faced with a truly embarrassing situation, the PR world got a schooling in how to manage a crisis.

 They ran out of chicken in the majority of their 870 UK & Ireland restaurants after an unfortunate series of events lead to delivery delays from their warehouses.